 According to recent reports, there is estimated to be about 30,000 new apartments and units being built in Brisbane for completion in 2016-2017, so we asked David & Kathy Laverty from Red & Co’s rental management team for their top 6 tips to make your rental property SIZZLE – and make sure you maximise your rental income today and going into the future!

-Step 1: You can judge a book by its cover
+Step 1: People do judge books by their cover

 This is as simple as presenting the property in the best light.
 The most important form of advertising is online and therefore it’s important to invest in professional photography.
 A large number of prospective tenants are time poor and make their decision about a rental from the way it looks online.
 A simple one-off investment of around $180 gives you fantastic photos of your property for life.

 Step 2: You need to know the market

 Understanding the current market rental rate is critical.
 With Brisbane becoming increasingly supplied with property, it’s important that you have a detailed understanding of what your competition is at the point in time you are renting.
 It’s not as simple as getting the rent you always charged or increasing the rent $5 every 6 months.
 The rental market moves continuously and prospective tenants are very well informed of other offerings in the vicinity.